Overview of New Zealand’s current Tier 2 approach

 CSIRO.
 1990.
 Feeding Standards for Australian Livestock: Ruminants.
 Australian Agricultural Council.
 Ruminants Sub Committee.
 CSIRO Publications, East Melbourne, Australia.

-Saggar S, Clark H, Hedley C, Tate K, Carran A, Cosgrove G. 2003.
+Saggar S, et al. 2003.
 Methane emissions from animal dung and waste management systems, and its contribution to national budget.
 Landcare Research Contract Report: LC0301/02.
 Prepared for the Ministry of Agriculture and Forestry: New Zealand.
-39.

-Ulyatt MJ, Betteridge K, Costall D, Knapp J, Baldwin RL.
-1991.
+Ulyatt MJ, et al. 1991.
 Methane Production by Ruminants.
 A Report Prepared for the Ministry of the Environment by DSIR Grasslands, June 1991.